andrew-l-miller/andrew-l-miller.github.io/content/publication/Mastrogiovanni:2018mih/index.md

 ---
-title: "{Phase decomposition of the template metric for continuous gravitational-wave searches}"
+title: "Phase decomposition of the template metric for continuous gravitational-wave searches"
 authors:
   - Mastrogiovanni, S.
   - others